Analytic and topological index maps with values in the K-theory of mapping cones: An index map via boundary conditions

 The desired construction and the main result of this subsection are the content of the next proposition.
 The proof requires the following lemma which is a well-known result in $KK$-theory (cf. \cite[Lemma 2.7]{BHS} in the case of analytic $K$-homology). \begin{lemma} Let $(\mathcal{E},\rho,F)$ be a Kasparov cycle representing a class in $KK^0(A,B)$ and suppose that $T\in \mathcal{L}(\mathcal{E})$ is a self-adjoint, odd-graded involution which commutes with action of $A$ and anticommutes with $F$.
 Then the class (in $KK^0(A,B)$) of $(\mathcal{E},\rho,F)$ is zero. \end{lemma} \begin{prop} We use the notation introduced in the previous few paragraphs.
-For example, $W$ denotes a compact $spin^c$-manifold with boundary, $E_B$ a bundle of finitely generate projective Hilbert $B$-modules, and $V$ a $spin^c$-vector bundle over $W$ with even dimensional fibers.
+For example, $W$ denotes a compact $spin^c$-manifold with boundary, $E_B$ a $B$-bundle, and $V$ a $spin^c$-vector bundle over $W$ with even dimensional fibers.
 Then, given a choice of Dirac operator on $W$ and selfadjoint operator $A$ (see above), there exists a Dirac operator on $\hat{W}$ and selfadjoint operator $\hat{A}$ such that

-The reader should note that the Dirac operator on $\hat{W}$ and $\hat{A}$ are defined in the proof. \end{prop} \begin{remark} A word or two on the statement of the proposition seems in order.
+The reader should note that the Dirac operator on $\hat{W}$ and $\hat{A}$ are defined in the proof. \end{prop} \begin{remark} A word concerning this proposition seems in order.
 Perhaps most importantly, the proposition does not imply that the higher Atiyah-Patodi-Singer index is invariant under vector bundle modification.
 The specific choice of spectral section and Dirac operator on the manifold $\hat{W}$ are important to the proof.
-These operators are constructed via a partition of unity agrument.
+These operators are constructed via a partition of unity argument.